einsstark/TicTacToe/README.md

 Just a simple terminal-based Tic Tac Toe game.

-I made this back in 2023 when I was still figuring out how to code in Python.
+I made this back in 2023 in my uni lesson.

 The idea was to let two players take turns, choose positions on a 3x3 grid, and the game checks who wins.
 That’s it.